 SCULPT for Accessibility

-SCULPT - Shaping your documents and content for accessible practice
+SCULPT - Shaping your documents and content for accessible and inclusive practice

 SCULPT came out of research conducted within Worcestershire County Council.
 It is our answer to educating our workforce to become inclusive digital practitioners when creating documents and content.

 SCULPT has been recognised by others as a useful tool

 - Ability Net: Everyone can SCULPT for Accessibility